civo/terraform-provider-civo/website/docs/index.html.markdown

 The following arguments are supported:

-* `token` - (Required) This is the Civo API token.
+* `token` - (Optional) This is the Civo API token.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `CIVO_TOKEN`